 The CDA strongly discourages the transfer of ownership in projects that have been awarded Tax Credits.
 The CDA believes that for the long term viability of quality housing, the project and management teams making the decisions in developing the Tax Credit housing need to also own and operate the project for the long term.
-Any transfer of title of a project or transfer of more than a 50 percent interest in a general partner or change in a nonprofit partner prior to a date following issuance of Form 8609 and five years after the project's new construction/rehabilitation element has been placed in service will be considered a material change in the project and will be subject to the approval of the CDA.
+Any transfer of title of a project or transfer of more than a 50 percent interest in a general partner or member, or change in a nonprofit partner, from the time of selection or preliminary determination letter through the term of the Declaration will be considered a material change in the project and will be subject to the approval of the CDA.